 Now, to be more balanced, I found Jack Donovan’s dissertation on masculinity good from a sociological point of view, albeit still stifling for men.

 Some might find this book sexist, and yet it won’t change the fact that men indeed ARE often judged for their strength, courage and honor.

 Daring Greatly and The Mask of Masculinity tell us to stop letting those “masculinity values” oppress us into a corralled life that makes us unhappier, more neurotic, and socially more isolated.

-Well, I love those two books.
-Daring Greatly is a foundational book for me. but if you take them at face value you risk fueling your excuses for behaving like a pu**y -also read Vulnerability is Not Power-.
+Well, I love those two books… But if you take them at face value ,you risk fueling your excuses for behaving like a pu**y -also read Vulnerability is Not Power-.

 And that’s what I loved about Donovan’s book.
 There’s no wishy-washy BS.